Coldwater Fall Fair

 1. Scarecrow must be free standing

-2. Scarecrow should depict the current theme, "Farm to Table"
+2. Scarecrow should depict the current theme, “Country Life”

 3. Minimum height 3′; maximum height 6′